Back-to-School Safety: How to Reduce The Risks Of Auto Accidents

 - Distracted driving due to cell phones, in-car navigation, or multitasking.

-- Failure to yield at crosswalks or to crossing guards.
+- Failing to yield at crosswalks or to crossing guards.

 - Unsafe passing of stopped school buses with flashing lights.

-- Jaywalking or unsafe crossings by students in a hurry to get to class.
+- Jaywalking or unsafe crossings by students in a hurry to get to and from class.

 These hazards threaten children walking to school and put parents, bus drivers, and other commuters at risk.
 Awareness and patience during school commuting hours are the first lines of defense.